Vicarious Trauma Affecting Interpreters and Translators

 The symptoms of vicarious trauma, including anxiety, anger and self doubt, were relayed by interpreters and translators who were working on projects for the TI Center.
 Our translators reported feeling agitated and sad, reading their completed translations over and over, doubting themselves and their competency.

-See also How to Treat Fatigue With Zinc
+See also How to Get Your Energy Back

 As a result, the TI Center staff, along with staff at the Denver Center for Crime Victims, began researching how they could help language professionals understand the impact of interpreting others’ stress and trauma and recapture their energy for working with the public.